-Flooding is a homeowner’s worst nightmare.
-The ugly truth is many people are not ready to deal with the aftermath, which makes the whole thing depressing.
+The ugly truth is many people are not ready to deal with the aftermath.
 Like everyone who’s affected, your biggest concern would be to get water out of the basement fast and effectively.

-Although a dehumidifier significantly reduces humidity levels in the space, it does not address the source of the problem.
-So if dampness and floods in your basement are more episodic, like after a rain or the dampness appears along wall and floor cracks, a dehumidifier will not help fix the issue.
+Although a dehumidifier significantly reduces humidity levels in the basement, it does not address the source of the problem.
+So, if dampness and floods in your basement are more episodic, like after a rain or the dampness appears along wall and floor cracks, a dehumidifier will not help fix the issue.

-The first thing you’d want to do is to get sump pumps.
-Yes, this is what you need to move out water fast.
+The first thing you’ll want to do is to get sump pumps to move out water fast.
 You can’t use a bucket or anything else to drain out the water.
 Sump pumps can drain out huge volumes of water.
-Once the water has been drained, you can mop up the place to remove any residue and water.
+Once the water has been drained, you can mop up the basement floor to remove any residue and water.

 Flooding will recur if you don’t address issues that foster it.
-Check and fix faulty gutters, grade your landscape, repair foundation cracks, and unclog foot drains.
-Contact your local basement contractor to find out what else needs your attention and how you can benefit from other waterproofing solutions.
+Check and fix faulty gutters, grade your landscape, and repair foundation cracks.
+Contact your local basement waterproofing specialist to find out what else needs your attention and how you can benefit from other waterproofing solutions.

 Controlling Humidity in the Basement

 Here’s how it works.
-It sucks air from the basement into an inlet using a compressor and fan.
-Excess moisture is drawn from the air and condensed into the reservoir.
+The unit sucks air from the basement into an inlet using a compressor and fan.
+Excess moisture is drawn from the air and condensed.
 The humidifier then releases dry air into the space.

-Prevents mold: A humid basement is not only uncomfortable, but it provides the perfect environment for mold and other bacteria to grow.
+A humid basement is not only uncomfortable, but it provides the perfect environment for mold and other bacteria to grow.
 Mold, mildew, dust mites, and bacteria thrive when the humidity levels are high.
-In such conditions, the bacteria expand quickly and spreads into your living space within 24 to 48 hours.
+In such conditions, the bacteria expand quickly and spread into your living space within 24 to 48 hours after a flood.
 This may cause health issues within your home.
-A dehumidifier keeps the moisture levels below 50%, preventing fungus from sneaking into your basement.
-This discourages mold and mildew growth.
+A dehumidifier keeps the moisture levels below 50%, preventing mold from taking hold in your basement.

-Prevents structural damage: High humidity levels can foster cracks, causes wood to warp, corrodes metal, and fades upholstery.
+High humidity levels can foster cracks, cause wood to warp, corrode metal, and fade upholstery.
 It can also damage window sills which are particularly vulnerable to rotting.
 Depending on the capacity of the dehumidifier, this device can remove tons of moisture from your basement per day.
 An energy-efficient model, for example, can remove almost 100 pints of water per day.
 Over time, that moisture can wreak havoc on your home’s structure.

 - Self-draining: If your basement is very humid, you may want to invest in a dehumidifier that has a self-draining capacity.
 It can be directed to drain into your interior perimeter drainage system or sump pump.
 This will save you from needing to empty the machine manually.